 Even though the focus of the video is the lyrics, it’s still best if the video is visually appealing.
 A video like this spotlight scenes video template makes your lyric videos more interesting.

 Animated Minecraft videos

 Minecraft is one of the best selling games of all time.
-Even if you’re not a Minecraft steamer, it’s still a massive cultural touchstone.
+Even if you’re not a gamer, it’s still a massive cultural touchstone.
 So, Minecraft themed videos get people’s attention and make your video feel instantly familiar.

 Animated text videos

 People often watch videos with the sound off, especially on social media.
 So, on-screen text can be the best way to visualize your voice-over and communicate with your viewers.
-Animated text gets more attention and makes it more likely that people will stop scrolling and watch your video.
+Animated text increases the chances that people will stop scrolling and watch your video.

 If you want to use animated text without having to default to a tired whiteboard animation video, check out this back to clay town video template.

-One of the best ways to leverage your written content is to repurpose it as videos.
-If you’ve got infographics on your blog, they’re the best candidates for turning into videos.
-They’re visual and simple.
-And, they require very little restructuring to turn into videos.
+One of the best ways to leverage your written content is to repurpose it as video.
+If you’ve got infographics on your blog, they’re the best candidates.
+They’re visual, simple, and require very little restructuring to turn them into videos.

 Need inspiration for turning infographics into videos?
 This marketing infographic template will help you start turning your infographics into videos and slideshows.